-We've calculated yearly averaged values $K_{corr}$ of linear regression for solar activity indices versus $F_{10,7}$ for cycles 21,22 and 23.
-Figure 5 demonstrates the results of yearly calculations of these solar activity indices versus $F_{10,7}$ $K_{corr}$ variations during the cycles 21 - 23.
-We can see that all the $K_{corr}$ values have the maximum values at rise and at decline phases.
-We see the cyclic behavior of $K_{corr}$ yearly values in these solar activity cycles and estimated the value of period of $K_{corr}$ cyclic variations as 5,5 years approximately.
-We assumed that this new cyclicity (characterized with period's value equal to half length of 11-year cycle) is very important for the successful forecasts of the global activity indices.
+Figure 5 demonstrates the results of our correlation calculations between these solar activity indices and $F_{10,7}$ - $K_{corr}$ variations during the cycles 21 - 23.
+We can see that all the $K_{corr}$ values have the maximums at rise and at decline phases.
+It's easy to estimate the value of period of $K_{corr}$ cyclic variations as 5,5 years approximately.
+We assumed that this new cyclicity (characterized with period's value equal to half length of 11-yr cycle) is important for the successful forecasts of the solar activity indices.

-The cyclic behavior of $K_{corr}$ can be explained by next assumption: we imagine that activity index flux depends on time $t$ (similar to two-component models conceptions) by the following expression:
+The cyclic behavior of $K_{corr}$ can be explained by following assumption: we imagine that some activity index flux depends on time $t$ by the expression:

-were $F_{ind}^{background}(t)$ is the background flux rising continuously with increasing of solar activity and $\Delta F_{ind}^{AR}(t)$ is the additional flux to the overall flux from the active regions.
+were $F_{ind}^{background}(t)$ is the background flux which is increased continuously with increasing of solar activity and $\Delta F_{ind}^{AR}(t)$ is the additional flux to the overall flux from the active regions (AR).

-The previous correlation study allows us to consider that $F_{ind}^{background}(t)$ and $\Delta F_{ind}^{AR}(t)$ are the linear functions of the background and activity regions level of solar activity.
-In our case we choose the radio flux $F_{10,7}$ as the best indicator of solar activity level:
+The previous correlation study allows us to consider that $F_{ind}^{background}(t)$ and $\Delta F_{ind}^{AR}(t)$ are the linear functions of the background and activity regions levels of solar activity.
+In our case we choose the radio flux $F_{10,7}$ as the best basic indicator of solar activity levels:

-The coefficients $a_1$ and $b_1$ vary from $a_2$ and $b_2$ in different power for our different activity indices.
-For Wolf numbers this difference is small, but for 0,1 - 0,8 nm background and count of flares the difference between $a_1$, $b_1$ and $a_2$, $b_2$ is more significant than for W and TSI.
+The coefficients $a_1$ and $b_1$ differ from $a_2$ and $b_2$.
+For W this difference is small, but for 0,1 - 0,8 nm background and counts of flares the difference between $a_1$, $b_1$ and $a_2$, $b_2$ is more significant than for W and TSI.

-During the rise and decline cycle's phases the dependence $ F_{ind}(t)$ versus $F_{10,7}(t)$ is approximately linear because coefficients $a$ and $b$ from Table 2 (which described all the cycle) are close to $a_1$ and $b_1$ (see Figure 3 and Figure 4).
-In this case we can neglect the relative addition flux from active regions $\Delta F_{ind}^{AR}(t)$ is neglect with respect to $ F_{ind}^{background}(t)$.
-So additional flux from active regions cannot destroy a balance in the close linear correlation between $ F_{ind}(t)$ and $F_{10,7}(t)$ and respective values of $K_{corr}$ reach the maximum values from all the cycle.
+During the rise and decline cycle's phases the dependence $ F_{ind}(t)$ versus $F_{10,7}(t)$ is approximately linear because coefficients $a$ and $b$ from Table 2 (which describe whole cycle) are similar to $a_1$ and $b_1$ (see Figure 3 and Figure 4).
+In this case we can neglect the relative addition flux from active regions $\Delta F_{ind}^{AR}(t)$ in respect to $ F_{ind}^{background}(t)$.
+So an additional flux from active regions cannot destroy a balance in the close linear correlation between $ F_{ind}(t)$ and $F_{10,7}(t)$ and respective values of $K_{corr}$ reach their maximum from whole cycle.